 10 Things New Grad Nurses Should Know About Travel Nursing

-The nurse staffing experts at NurseChoice offer the following information and tips for new grad nurses who want to know more about this exciting career option.
+The nurse staffing experts at NurseChoice offer the following information and tips for new grad nurses who want to know more about this exciting, lucrative and rewarding career option.

 One of our insider tips for new grad nurses is quite exciting...some hospitals are now allowing RNs to apply as travel nurses with less than one year of experience!
-These employers are also willing to provide extra support for newer nurses.
+These employers are also willing to provide extra support for newer nurses including mentoring programs and continuing education.

-Some specialties still require more experience (up to two years), and it will vary by facility, but the fact that new grad nursing jobs are now available in travel nursing opens up a lot of possibilities.
+Some specialties and facilities still require more experience (up to two years), and it will vary by the type of healthcare facility, but the fact that new grad nursing jobs are now available in the travel nursing industry opens a lot of possibilities.

-Once you have a few months of professional nursing experience in an acute care setting, it is time to start applying to travel and talk to a recruiter about your options.
+Once you get your first job and have a few months of professional nursing experience in an acute care setting, it is time to apply with a travel nursing agency and get connected with a recruiter who can talk to you about your options and prepare you for a travel career.

 Gaining a deep nursing practice skill set should be a top focus for new grad nurses entering the workforce, and travel nursing is a great way to gain a broad base of clinical experience.

-Travel nursing offers exposure to a variety of workplaces and settings, including top ranked facilities, cutting-edge equipment, and experienced nursing staff around the country who can share their insights, experience and best practices.
+Travel nursing offers exposure to a variety of workplaces and settings, including top ranked facilities, cutting-edge equipment and technology, and experienced nursing staff around the country who can share their insights, experience and best practices.

-Travel nursing agencies like NurseChoice work on your behalf to find short-term assignments across the country.
+Contract nursing agencies like NurseChoice work on your behalf to find short-term assignments and project work across the country.
 Your recruiter will help you through the entire process — at no cost to you.
+For nurses who want to take matters into their own hands (literally), they can use AMN Passport to search and apply to jobs, and more.

 Recruiters connect you with appropriate travel jobs, arrange interviews, help you review contracts, and walk you through every step.
 They also advocate on your behalf and provide support during your assignment.